alexandraungureanu1/Shoreline/README.md

 :white_circle: Please enumerate the test cases you considered and explain their relevance. </br>

 :heavy_check_mark: The test cases made:
-- happy path:
+🟡 happy path:
  * a normal instance with users that have common friends
- * when there are two shortest paths, it will choose one of these two, but the program won't crash
+ * when there are two shortest paths, it will choose one of these two, but the program won't crash 🟡 unhappy path:
-- unhappy path:
- * when the two users are friends
+ * when the two users are friends -> to see whether the algorithm will identify this case and not give a chain
  * when the network doesn't have users
- * when the network has one friend
+ * when it is asked to get the chain between an user and a non-user
  * when we check the chain between the same user
  * when the users don't belong to the network